cuongpo/rootstock-mcp/DEPLOYMENT_FIXES.md

 The timeout issues and "failedToFetchConfigSchema" error you experienced should now be resolved with these fixes.

-## Latest Update: Hybrid Configuration Based on Working Server
+## Latest Update: Fixed Wallet Loading Errors (Root Cause Found!)

-The most recent fix addresses the configuration schema issue by analyzing the working Hyperion server:
+The most recent fix addresses the actual root cause of the failedToFetchConfigSchema error:
-- **Discovery**: Found working hyperion-mcp-server with successful Smithery deployment
-- **Root Cause**: Need hybrid configuration approach, not pure TypeScript runtime
+- **Root Cause Discovered**: Server was trying to load placeholder private keys from .env file
+- **Error Details**: `invalid BytesLike value` when loading `"your_private_key_here_64_hex_characters"`
+- **Impact**: Wallet initialization errors during Smithery's tool scanning process
 - **Solution**:
-  1. Added `startCommand` with `type: http` and `configSchema` (like working server)
+  1. Enhanced wallet manager to skip placeholder/invalid private keys silently
-  2. Added `smithery` section to package.json with `runtime: "nodejs"`
+  2. Added validation in smithery-server to ignore placeholder config values
-  3. Kept `runtime: "typescript"` in smithery.yaml for building
-  4. Implemented proper HTTP-based configuration schema exposure
-- **Result**: Configuration now matches the proven working pattern from Hyperion server
+  3. Commented out placeholder values in .env file to prevent loading
+  4. Server now starts cleanly without any wallet-related errors
+- **Result**: Server starts successfully with no environment variables and discovers all 18 tools correctly

 **Key Changes**: